 The option to Toggle all caching types on or off (at once) should be ignored as it’s too general and can cause your website to stop working properly.

 On this same display area, there’s an Enable button for the Preview mode which lets you check what your changes might affect before saving these changes.

 Preview mode can be a lifesaver.
 Minifying CSS and JS files can have disastrous effects on your website, breaking the theme and user interface entirely.
 Preview mode lets you check changes before they are made permanent.

 The next section in General Settings is the Page Cache.
 This should be enabled and start off with the Disk:Enhanced method.

 If using CloudFlare or another CDN leave the Database Cache option disabled.
 Many web hosts will recommend against using this feature so it’s worth testing thoroughly.
 If you’re using a SiteGround account (The choice of many small businesses, bloggers, and hobbyists) then the plugin developers recommend using the ‘disk’ method with caution.
 This basically means that the Database Cache option is prone to issues with only certain hosts.
 Test and evaluate!

-Test the Object Cache option with GTmetrix and record the results so you can compare the before and after performance results.
-You may see some improvement but there’s a chance that a degradation in performance occurs because of incompatibilities with the hosting or another plugin.
+Test changes to the Object Cache option against the results in GTmetrix (or Google Pagespeed Insights) and record the results so you can compare the before and after performance results.
+You may see some improvement with Object Cache optimization, but there’s a chance that degradation in performance occurs because of incompatibilities with the hosting or another plugin.